Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 Perfusion techniques have also been tested for the pelvis, head, neck, skin of the breast, and abdomen.

-Immunotherapy uses drugs to boost the patient's own immune system.
+Immunotherapy uses drugs to boost the patient's own immune system to recognize and kill the cancerous cells.
 Immunotherapy after surgery may help prevent recurrence in certain people with melanoma.
 This is called adjuvant therapy.
 If there is improvement in overall survival with this therapy, it is small.
 These medicines are often given along with chemotherapy, other immunotherapies, or both.

 Immunotherapy drugs being used include: